BlackHoleTeam-BHT/DoctorTech/_README.md

 DoctoTech

 > Is an e-health platform specialy designed for doctors,that covers the convenience of health care technology to make work easy for doctors, by controlling manual tasks with efficiency.
-In addition to taking the advantage of artificial intelligence to assess the health status of patients.
+In addition to, taking the advantage of artificial intelligence to assess the health status of patients.

 ## Team

-  - __Product Owner__: Waleed HajHussein
+  - __Product Owner__: Walid HajHussien
-  - __Scrum Master__: Mohammed Rawashdeh
+  - __Scrum Master__: Mohammad Al-Rawashdah
   - __Development Team Members__: Mahmoud Zaid, Dana Amer

 ## Table of Contents